GSA/digitalgov.gov/content/news/2016/05/2016-05-04-delivering-the-next-generation-of-digital-government.md

 ---
 slug: delivering-the-next-generation-of-digital-government
 date: 2016-05-04 11:10:23 -0400
-title: Delivering the Next Generation of Digital Government
+title: "Delivering the Next Generation of Digital Government"
-summary: We are in an era of digital transformation across many different industries, including government.
-Those organizations that have successfully led in this area or have fully transformed into digital organizations are succeeding at a faster pace than those who have not.
-The imperative for the federal government to provide effective digital service is clear.
-The
+summary: "Today we take another step forward helping government develop the technology that the public and taxpayers deserve.
+I’m pleased to announce the creation of GSA’s third service, the Technology Transformation Service; the launchpad to set us up for the next big expedition for the federal government in technology."
 authors:
   - denise-turner-roth
 topics: